-Through Project BR—GHT, ANSTO has, to date, secured $80.2 million in new funding to expand the research capabilities of the Australian Synchrotron over the next decade.
+Through Project BR—GHT, ANSTO has, to date, secured $94.1 million in funding to expand the research capabilities of the Australian Synchrotron over the next decade.
 The new funding will expand the number of beamlines from 10 to as many as 19, increasing research output significantly.

 Want access to a beamline?

 Discover how the Australian Synchrotron can assist your investigation.

 Fundamental and applied research conducted at the Australian Synchrotron brings improvements in human health, leads to the development of new materials and technologies, contributes to environmental sustainability and solves problems for industry.

 The specialised techniques have applications in in advanced materials, agriculture biomedicine, defence science, environmental sustainability, food and food technology, forensic science, energy industry, mining, cultural heritage, planetary science, and electronics, among many others.
 A specialised team of physicists at the Australian Synchrotron also undertake research in accelerator science and develop accelerator systems in a broad range of areas, including feedback systems to modelling future linear collider accelerators. and the design of novel future light sources for precision particle physics measurements.